What Is Grandiosity In Psychology? (Not Just Pretense)

 Grandiosity, in everyday parlance, means a state of pretense.

-Some Instagram celebrities addicted to filter culture find it hard to show their real faces in public.
-This variety of grandiose people is well aware that their pomp and show are fake.
+Filter culture has made it easy for some social media celebrities to mask their not-so-presentable real faces.
+This variety of grandiose people are aware that their pomp and show is fake.

-However, “grandiosity in psychology” is devoid of self-awareness.
-A psychologist’s view of a grandiose person is someone who doesn’t know they are exaggerating it, sometimes, even after being pointed out.
+But true “grandiosity” is devoid of self-awareness.
+Psychologists view a grandiose person as someone who doesn’t know they are exaggerating it, sometimes even after it has been pointed out.

 That’s why grandiosity in psychology is often classed as a delusion.
 A delusion is a false belief that cannot be debunked with proof.